As you may know, summertime is when many folks choose to move. And with Memorial Day upon us, today we’ll provide you with some of our best advice.

 - Compare your estimates line-by-line to make sure each one is based on similar weights, crew size, and hours, and includes the same services.

 - Avoid movers who demand a large deposit or cash to hold your moving date.
 A nominal deposit of 10% or less is customary.

 - Read all the literature given to you at the time of your estimate, especially the brochure entitled, “Your Rights and Responsibilities When You Move,” which is published by the U.S. Department of Transportation.

-Almost everyone wants to move in the late spring and summer, because kids are out of school.
+- Almost everyone wants to move in the late spring and summer, because kids are out of school.
 Consequently, movers are extremely busy during the months of June, July, and August.
-Below are a few helpful hints to ensure a smooth move this summer:

 - Avoid moving during peak periods (the last 10 days of any summer month), if possible.